Five books for critical thinking with kindness

-In the quest to think more critically and not let our emotions cloud our decision making, it's easy to forget that we are human and, perhaps more importantly, so are the people that we are interacting with.
+In the quest to think more critically and not let our emotions cloud decision-making, it's easy to forget that we are human and, perhaps more importantly, so are the people that we are interacting with.

 And while empirical evidence and reason are the best tools we have for figuring out the world around us, they're not always the best tools for persuading and interacting with others.